 A number of the students chose to weave the Dealer’s Choice Towels on the cover of the revised edition of Weaving Made Easy.

 This led to the discussion of how to best warp stripes with an odd number of ends if you are using the direct warping method.
+(Since the publication of this post, I released Weaving 201 in the Yarnworker School that takes a deep dive into the subject of color-and-weave using the cut and wrap and the alternative threading method, both are handy for doing fancy colorwork using the direct method.)

 I am a dyed-in-the-wool warping board enthusiast.
 I’m too lazy to do all the set up for the direct method and I find that the indirect method is more versatile.
 However, if the direct method is your warping style of choice, you are going to have to find a way to deal with complicated color orders.
 The stripes in the Dealer’s Choice Towels are not complicated, but the accent stripe is an odd number of threads, which can pose a challenge.